chrsi/zamg-weather-data/README.md

 # zamg-weather-data
-A viszualization example for showing weather data using D3
+A visualization example for showing weather data using D3